lordcodes/resonance-game/README.md

 # Resonance

+NOTE - Not actively developed.
+The project was a group exercise whilst at the University of Bristol.
+It serves to demonstrate what was done, but isn't actively worked on or supported.

 Resonance is an asymmetrical co-operative two player game for Xbox 360 and Windows.
 It is written in C# using the XNA game studio and using the BEPU physics engine.

 ## Synopsis